 Q387: Can I park on the pavement?

-If not specifically prohibited, parking a vehicle on the pavement could lead to an offence of obstruction being committed.
-This could result in a fixed penalty notice being issued to offending vehicles.
-This is because parking on the pavement can obstruct pedestrians and wheelchair users forcing them to use the road to pass a parked vehicle.
+If not specifically prohibited, parking a vehicle on the pavement could lead to an offence of obstruction being committed – this could result in a fixed penalty notice being issued to offending vehicle/s.
+This is because parking on the pavement can obstruct pedestrians and wheelchair users, forcing them to use the road to pass a parked vehicle/s.

 Waiting restrictions indicated by yellow lines apply to the road, pavements and verges.
 Therefore, it is still against the law to park on the pavement/verge by the side of yellow lines.

-It should also be noted that unless you are accessing your property via lowered kerb driveway, it is an offence to drive on the pavement even for a short distance.
+It should also be noted that unless you are accessing your property via a lowered kerb driveway, it is an offence to drive on the pavement even for a short distance.

 The above provisions apply even if you only have one or two wheels on the pavement and they also apply to motorcycles.

 Whilst the above information represents the general position in England and Wales, there may be regional variations to this, for example, in London there is essentially a blanket ban.

 It's an offence to park a goods vehicle over 7.5 tonnes on the verge or pavement.